akash274545/Aptitude-Preparation/Quant-Aptitude/02-Quant-Basic/README.md

 - Revise the square table regularly.
 - Practise finding squares without a calculator.

----

-## 📌 Revision Points — New Concepts

 - Practise cube roots along with square roots.
 - Remember the unit-digit possibilities of cubes.
 - Use unit digits to identify possible square/cube roots.